ndina/ndina.github.io/menu/about.md

 permalink: /about
 ---

-I'm **Sofrware Engineer** and and here I want to share all the stuff related to me..
+I'm **Sofrware Engineer** and here I want to share all the stuff related to me..

 SWE
 -------